Are you passionate about Yoga?

 Contact Jean at 707-481-4122 or e-mail email@example.com for more information

 DOWNLOAD YOUR REGISTRATION FORM right click on the form to save it on your device.
-Print it, fill it in and mail to address on the form.
+Complete the form and email to Jean, or mail it to address on the form.

 We look forward to having you in the training!